RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 ### Map

 The map can be navigated using point, click, and drag features or by clicking on the zoom plus and minus buttons on the top left corner of the map.
 At the top right of the map, the imagery can be switched between a street level **Basemap** and aerial **Imagery**.
 Polygon overlays can be turned on or off by selecting the check boxes for **Warehouses**, **Jurisdictions**, **Circle**, **Size bins**, **Rail**, **CalEnviroScreen**, and **Diesel PM**.
 Clicking within the map draws a gray circle with a user selected radius defaulting to 5 km (~3.1 miles).
 This circle is used to identify nearby warehouses that are cumulatively affecting the selected area's air quality and truck traffic.
 Size bins colors the warehouse polygons into five size bins based on building floor space square footage (Sq.ft.).
-The **Rail** layer indicates rail lines and railyards through the open source OpenRailwayMap providerTiles.
+The **Rail** layer indicates rail lines and railyards through the open source [OpenRailwayMap](https://www.openrailwaymap.org/) providerTile.

 The **CalEnviroScreen** overlay provides a color-coded overlay of census tracts and their associated pollution burden percentile score.
 These scores are based on the [CalEnviroScreen4.0 methodology](https://oehha.ca.gov/calenviroscreen/report/calenviroscreen-40).
 Darker colors indicate higher impact of pollution and socioeconomic disadvantage.
 Mousing over census tracts displays the census tract number, population, and percentile score (0-100).